 Playgroup with a purpose: Order a community service kit from Hands on Bay Area Project in a Box or be inspired to create your own activity with a result that helps others.
 Focus on your child's interest by helping babies or children.

 Donate hair to help sick kids: Though this is a one-time thing, it is a really big impact for your long-haired child and the kid they help.
-Made famous by Locks of Love, I suggest this other place Wigs for Kids as having a better reputation.
+Check out Wigs for Kids for details about how to do it.

 Collect security items for homeless children: Our contributor Becky and her daughters helped 72 families through Project Night Night by gathering new blankets, books, and stuffed animals for those in need by teaming up with their neighborhood friends.